mikeAdamss/tidychef/docs/IDEAS.md

-Tidychef has a pretty strong api but there's a lot I'd like to add.

 This document is just an informal holding ground for some thoughts that are baking but aren't quite ready to come out of oven yet.
 I might add them, I might not.
 If you're reading this consider anything you see as notes for the future and strictly possibilties not promises.

-**i.e everyting here is speculative!!**
+i.e I had an interesting thought while doing something else so scribbled it down here.
+As such these are notes to self and should not be confused with documentation, or indeed even a good or properly thought through idea.

+**Important - everyting here is informal and speculative and in no way a promise of anything that'll actually happen**

-## Do better examples!!!!
+## Do better examples

-The examples are all fine but with could probably all be cleaner.
-We're adding an cognitive load to onboarding here that we probably don't need to.
+The examples are all fine but with could probably all be cleaner and I'd like more.
+The less cognitive load in onboarding the better, we want people up and using tidychef in seconds not minutes.

+## Interactive demo

+There are a few soltions for sharing runable code, including notebooks.
+Would it be good to share a runable example with people?

 ## Contiguous Cell Propositions